SentiNet: Detecting Localized Universal Attacks Against Deep Learning Systems: Adaptive Attacks

-\textbf{Attack \#7: Heatmap Minimization}---If heatmap misdirection is not possible with localized noise, another option the attacker can consider is to minimize the corresponding Grad-CAM region to the greatest extent possible to avoid detection.
-We can modify our loss function as the value of the Grad-CAM region to optimize for minimal Grad-CAM output.
-We start from the adversarial patch image in Figure \ref{fig:gradcam_minimization} and iteratively add perturbational noise to the region.
-In Figure \ref{fig:gradcam_minimization}, we show that as our loss converges, the Grad-CAM output is successfully minimized, avoiding detection.
-We can also see in Figure \ref{fig:gradcam_minimization} that as more noise is added, the success rate of our attack is reduced.
-This pattern suggests that Grad-CAM is capturing some inherent saliency of the region and cannot be minimized without reducing the attack effectiveness.
+An alternative strategy to fool \tool{} is to minimize the corresponding Grad-CAM region to the greatest extent possible to avoid detection.
+For example, the adversary can achieve that by modifying the loss function of SGD to optimize for minimal Grad-CAM output.
+The adversary can start from the adversarial patch image in \Cref{fig:gradcam_minimization} and iteratively add perturbational noise to the region. \Cref{fig:gradcam_minimization}, we show that as our loss converges, the Grad-CAM output is successfully minimized, avoiding detection of the patch.

+Our analysis shows that heatmap minimization, i.e., fooling \tool{}, is in tension with the attack success rate of the patch, i.e., fooling $f_m$. \Cref{fig:gradcam_minimization} shows that as more noise is added to the patch, the success rate of the attack is reduced.
+This result suggests that Grad-CAM is capturing some inherent saliency of the region and cannot be minimized without reducing the attack effectiveness.

+The tension between the two objectives could be solved by creating a perturbation that optimizes both for targeted misclassification and for heatmap minimization.
+Let us consider an adversary that attempts to jointly generate a patch for both criteria by optimizing both objectives during every iteration.
+Also, to better explore the role played by each objective, we introduce a weighting parameter $\alpha \in [0, 1]$ between the two objectives (i.e., the misclassification objective has weight $\alpha$, and the heatmap minimization has weight $1-\alpha$).
+To evaluate then attack, we generate 40 adversarial patches as described by Brown at al.~\cite{brown2017adversarialpatch} for a range of weighting values $\alpha \in [0,1]$.
+For each patch, we select 100 images from the Imagenet test set~\cite{deng09imagenet} and apply the patch.
+In total, we generated 4{,}000 malicious images for each weighting ratio $\alpha$.
+Then, we counted the patches that fool the model, the Grad-CAM\footnote{We use a $<0.5$ overlap ratio between the adversarial pixels and the Grad-CAM region.}, or both.